aarno97/QuickOculusGuide/README.md

 Unity is used to directly modify the application itself.
 Android's Command Line Tools are used to install the application on the Oculus.

-On my personal installation, in terminal I had to call bash_profile every time to install/uninstall the application:
+On my personal installation, in terminal I had to call bash_profile in every new instance of terminal to install/uninstall the application:

 * `source ~/.bash_profile`